 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that many business owners lack the time, human resources and financial means to engage in the kind of content marketing that many online experts are prescribing.
-What you want to do, then, is to be strategic and work smart within your limited resources.
+We’ve just seen that many business owners lack the time, resources and financial means to engage in the kind of content marketing that most experts advise doing.
+What you want to do, then, is be strategic with your limited resources, time, and budget.

-(Posting content to different services individually is very time-consuming!)
+(Posting content to different services individually is extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)